 Steroid medicines decrease the production of the protective mucus and also increase acid secretion through histamine stimulation especially in response to stress.
-NSAID medicines block the production of Prostaglandins which also increase the damage to stomach lining by acids.
+NSAID medicines block the production of prostaglandins which also increase the damage to stomach lining by acids.
 These medicines, therefore, are also causes of gastritis and ulcers.

 ‘Helicobacter pylori’ are bacteria that can be present in the stomach and cause inflammation of the lining cells therefore is an important risk factor for developing gastric ulcers.

 ULCERS AND ACIDITY

-Ulcers occur due to acid-induced damage and discontinuity of the lining of the lower part of food pipe in GERD (Erosive Esophagitis), stomach (also called Gastric ulcers), and sometimes the first part of small intestine (Duodenal ulcers) which is also exposed to the stomach acid.
+Ulcers occur due to acid-induced damage and discontinuity of the lining of the lower part of food pipe in GERD (erosive esophagitis), stomach (gastric ulcers), and sometimes the first part of small intestine (duodenal ulcers) which are all exposed to the stomach acid.
 These ulcers manifest as acidity symptoms and burning pain, which may be aggravated or relieved by meals depending on the location.
 Sometimes an ulcer may perforate through which can cause severe pain, massive bleeding and infection, while the aftermath scarring can cause a stricture (narrowing/obstruction) leading to difficulty in passage of food.